vinsol-spree-contrib/spree_promo_users_codes/README.md

-SpreePromotionCoupons
+SpreePromoUsersCodes
 =====================

-SpreePromotionCoupons is an extension for spree admins to generate customised coupon codes for their customers.
+SpreePromoUsersCodes is an extension for spree admins to generate customised coupon codes for their customers.
 It enables the admin to create coupon codes for each promotion by marking it as multi-coupon and creating unique codes for the customers he/she wants to send the codes to.
 The codes are e-mailed to the customer so the code is known only to him/her.

 Installation
 ------------